Samsung smartphone placed on a wooden surface outdoors during sunset.

 • Stronger GPU performance for gaming

-• Improved AI and on-device processing
+• Improvements to AI and processing on devices

 Camera: Smarter, Not Just Bigger Numbers

-• Better HDR balance
+• Improved HDR balance

 • Faster autofocus